Austria pursues police access to messaging data with new law

 Vienna is seeking access to real-time conversation data in cases where a court has granted permission and which might be connected to terrorism or crimes that are punished by at least five years in prison, the spokesman added.

-Austrian courts have already sentenced several people to jail for links to terrorist organizations after verdicts which have been supported by data acquired from seized devices.
+Austrian courts have already sentenced several people to jail for links to terrorist organisations after verdicts which have been supported by data acquired from seized devices.

 The new law would give police wider, remote access.
 But it would not grant blanket access to hard drives, the spokesman added.
 The bill still needs to go to parliament after a deadline for the submission of expert opinions on Aug.
 21.